 - Homeowners don't want their trees, shrubs and plants to be eaten by caterpillars

 - They will tell you certain natives are "bad"- like they did with a couple of trees that I wanted listed below

 - They claim they aren’t pretty enough

 - They aren't disease resistant enough

 This fall, my neighbor cut down his native century-old Silver Maple Tree.
 The loss of that tree effectively disrupted wildlife and removed an entire generation of larval caterpillars that needed that tree for sustenance.
-Another native host tree had disappeared from my urban neighborhood, leaving a mammoth-sized hole in the biodiversity.
-This devastation was unacceptable to me.
-I had a very small time frame in which to plant some straight species native trees and shrubs to offset the food loss for emerging butterflies and moths come this spring.
-I was hellbent on making it happen
+Yet another old native host tree had disappeared from my urban neighborhood, leaving a mammoth-sized hole in the biodiversity.
+This devastation was unacceptable to me and after my tear stained face dried, i took immediate action.
+My time frame limited, I set about finding additional straight species native trees and shrubs to plant to try to reduce the the food loss for emerging butterflies and moths come this spring.

 How to shop for straight species native at non-native nurseries.

 The words "invasive" and "aggressive" are used by many garden centers improperly and interchangeably.
 These words are NOT synonymous.